 - New enrollees, including those who enrolled in 2017.
-People who are newly enrolled in Medicare Part B in 2018 are paying $134/month for Part B. This is also true for people who were newly enrolled in 2017, since the standard premium that year was also $134/month.
+People who were newly enrolled in Medicare Part B in 2018 were paying $134/month for Part B. This is also true for people who were newly enrolled in 2017, since the standard premium that year was also $134/month.
 People who enrolled in 2017 were charged the standard premium that year (as opposed to the lower average premium that applied to people who were protected from the full 2017 rate increase due to the very small COLA that applied that year).
 For 2018, the 2 percent COLA was simply added to their Social Security check, and they were able to continue to pay $134/month for Part B, without a decrease in their Social Security check.

 - Enrollees who pay higher premiums based on their income.
 For single enrollees whose income is higher than $85,000 (or married couples with income above $170,000), Part B premiums are higher than the standard rate.
-For high-income enrollees, the monthly Part B premium ranges from $187.50 to $428.60 in 2018, and ranges from $189.60 to $465.50/month in 2019.
+For high-income enrollees, the monthly Part B premium ranged from $187.50 to $428.60 in 2018, and ranges from $189.60 to $465.50/month in 2019.

 - Enrollees who haven’t begun receiving Social Security checks.
 Some Medicare enrollees between age 65 and 70 have opted to begin receiving Social Security benefits after age 65, which means they pay Medicare directly for Part B, rather than having the premium withheld from a Social Security check.
 The hold harmless provision only keeps Social Security checks from declining from one year to the next — it doesn’t prevent a Part B premium from increasing if the person pays the premiums directly.
-People in this situation were already paying $134/month for Part B in 2017 (since they weren’t protected by the hold harmless provision that year either), and that continues to be the case in 2018.
+People in this situation were already paying $134/month for Part B in 2017 (since they weren’t protected by the hold harmless provision that year either), and that continued to be the case in 2018.